Essingeleden: History

 The road was inaugurated on 21 August 1966 by Tage Erlander with two temporary lanes in each direction on the western half of the road, as Sweden was about to switch over to right-hand sided traffic the next year.
 The road was fully operational in September 1967 after Sweden had switched over to right-hand side traffic, and Essingeleden became the first six-lane motorway in Sweden.

 During the 1990s, the road was repainted from six lanes to eight lanes to increase the capacity.

 Plans

-Essingeleden has on several occasions been included in plans to create a ring road around Stockholm, but the ring road is only very slowly being built.
-Not much happened 1966–2000, but then the Southern Link (opened 2004) and the Northern Link (opened 2015) were built.
+Essingeleden has on several occasions been included in plans to create a ring road around Stockholm.
+Southern Link opened in 2004 and the Northern Link opened 2015.
+No eastern link has been planned to date (August 2024).

 A new parallel motorway is under construction further west, "Förbifart Stockholm".
-It will have several tunnels and will be very expensive, around 25 billion SEK.
+It will have several tunnels and is expected to cost around 25 billion SEK.
 The Stockholm congestion tax (gross tax amount 800 MSEK/year) is supposed to be used for this and other road and public transit projects in Stockholm.
 The construction started in 2014 after several years of debating and planning.